rand00/fry/ROADMAP.md

 * make example with more complex generative rhythm
 * make example that uses notty for both rhythm modification + colored screen output
   * make sure that `fry` lib doesn't end up depending on notty this way - guess not
+* make `fry` not depend on lwt.unix - Fry.Beat.Make should get passed a sleep proc
+  * possibly make a specialized version of `fry` that depends on lwt.unix?